 How to prevent malware attacks?

-A study from IBM marks that 70% of the business is strike by ransomware to regain access to their endpoint files.
+A study from IBM marks that 70% of business is struck by ransomware to regain access to their endpoint files.
 So, each person needs to know about this attack to avoid all malicious messages and emails.

 How to prevent ransomware attacks?